 By: Scott Converse

-In an earlier blog post, we examined why “lack of training” can never be the cause of a process problem.
-I received feedback from several readers that asked for help with their group problem-solving issues using root cause analysis.
+I have received feedback from several readers that asked for help with their group problem-solving issues using root cause analysis.

 “Scott, our sessions never seem to get anywhere.
 The group discusses the issue, debate occurs, but we can’t ever seem to agree on the real root cause,” was the most common symptom described.
 Here are three tips to help make your next group problem-solving session more valuable.

 Choose Participants Wisely

 The group needs to be knowledgeable and have a systems view of the problem being examined.
 Each person in the room should not only be a subject matter expert (SME) in their domain area, but they should also have a full understanding of the entire system or process.